Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### Track Revenue

 The preferred method of tracking revenue for a user is to use `logRevenueV2()` in conjunction with the provided Revenue interface.
-Revenue instances will store each revenue transaction and allow you to define several special revenue properties (such as 'revenueType', 'productIdentifier', etc.) that are used in Amplitude's Event Segmentation and Revenue LTV charts.
+ Revenue instances store each revenue transaction and let you define several special revenue properties that are used in Amplitude's Event Segmentation and Revenue LTV charts, such as `revenueType` and `productIdentifier`.
   You can also add event properties to revenue events via the eventProperties field.
 These Revenue instance objects are then passed into `logRevenueV2` to send as revenue events to Amplitude.
-This allows us to automatically display data relevant to revenue in the platform.
+   This allows Amplitude to automatically display data relevant to revenue in the platform.
 You can use this to track both in-app and non-in-app purchases.

 To track revenue from a user, call logRevenueV2() each time a user generates revenue.
 Here is an example: